 Often, however, we can’t see it.

-The insidious nature of “toxic creep” often clouds the objectivity necessary to recognize that certain relationships are doing more harm than good.
-This is something you’ve got to consciously fight against.
+The insidious nature of “toxic creep” can cloud the objectivity necessary to recognize that certain relationships are doing more harm than good.
+This is something against which you must consciously fight.

 Toxicity affects you in profound ways, from your emotional state to your very perception of reality, and few attributes are more valuable than the perception to recognize it.
 My struggle with depression has required me to actively cultivate the ability to spot and directly react negativity in various ways.

 That sometimes requires severing relationships.

 Easier said than done, of course.
 We’re all resistant to change, no matter how necessary—the lure of the familiar seems preferable to upheaval, leaving us loathe to make the obvious choice.

-But we have to.
+But we must.
 Even if it means excising people from our lives.